-Prasanna is a fourth year economics major.
+Prasanna is a fifth year economics major.
 He wrote his first piece for NUPR late his freshman year, and it was moderately bad.
 Since then, his conception of the magazine has changed from "extremely smart/thought-provoking" to "kind of cultish" to finally "the cult I'm a part of."
 Prasanna has done co-ops at a law firm and a policy think tank, but much more interestingly, has managed to grow unruly beards at each of these places without being reprimanded.
 He also purports to know much about the NBA, hip hop, and post-modern literature, but actually just paraphrases what people say on reddit.

-Reilly McGreen is a third-year political science student.
+Reilly McGreen is a fourth-year political science student.
 Raised in Wakefield, RI he transferred to Northeastern during his sophomore year, and has been involved in NUPR ever since, focusing on domestic politics.
 For the past year, Reilly has worked as Governor Michael Dukakis' assistant.
 This past summer, he attended the 2016 Democratic Convention in Philly with the Governor.
 When not talking politics (rare) Reilly enjoys running, listening to Top 40 pop music, and watching Netflix.

 Isiah is a second year political science student.
 Originally from the understandably unknown and confusingly named Kansas City, Missouri — he is still saddened and shocked by the lack of cows in the Boston area.
 He has been involved in NUPR since the second semester of his freshman year and is excited to serve as secretary.
 Isiah spends most of his time outside of class volunteering with Peace through Play and Mentoring through DREAM.
 He enjoys spending his free time taking poor quality film photos, wishing he was friends with Frank Ocean, and visiting art museums.